Like apples of gold in settings of silver is a word spoken in right circumstances. Proverbs 25:11

 Resurrection.
 A rising up of those who are dead.
 The teaching of Scripture is that, though our bodies begin to decay and decompose the moment we die physically, our spirit continues to exist (Luke 16:19-31).
 One day one's spirit will be reunited with one's body, and both will exist eternally.
 Both the OT and the NT affirm a future return to life with a material body both of those who are righteous and of those who are unrighteous.
 However, the revelation in the NT is much more extensive and explicit.

 In the OT, Job, a devout believer in God, affirmed a resurrection (Job 19:25-27).
 The statesman Daniel, also a prophet, affirmed a future resurrection after a time of unprecedented distress for the sons of Daniel's people (Dan.
 12:1-2).
-Some, he said, would awaken to everlasting life, while others, to disgrace and everlasting contempt.
+Some, he said, would awaken (qűts, 6974) to everlasting life, while others, to disgrace and everlasting contempt.
 The prophet Isaiah predicted a resurrection (Isa.
 26:19).
-The Spirit of God, through the prophet Ezekiel, revealed that He will one day open the graves of His people of the whole house of Israel.
-He will cause them to come up out of their graves and enter the land of Israel, their own land.
+He said, "Your dead will live (chayá, 2421); their corpses will rise" (qűm, 6965).
+The Spirit of God, through the prophet Ezekiel, revealed that He will one day open (pathákh, 6605) the graves of His people of the whole house of Israel.
+He will cause them to come up (aláh, 5927) out of their graves and enter the land of Israel, their own land.
 Then they will know that "I, Yahweh, have spoken and done it" (Ezek.
 37:12-14).

 Those who allegorize prophetic Scripture teach one general resurrection followed by one general judgment.
 But for those of us who interpret prophetic Scripture literally, there are actually a series of resurrections.
 Jesus Himself was the first to arise from the dead.
 He was the "first fruits" or down payment on future resurrections.
 Jesus' resurrection was recorded in all four gospels (Matt.
 28:1-10; Mark 16:1-12; Luke 24:1-49; John 20:1-29).

 After the destruction of the existing Heavens and Earth (2 Pet.
-3:7-12; Rev. 20:11), absent any matter from the existing universe, the wicked dead, both small and great, will stand before a Great White Throne (Rev. 20:11-12).
+3:7-12; Rev. 20:11), absent any matter from the existing universe, the wicked dead, both small and great, will stand (hístēmi, 2476) before a Great White Throne (Rev. 20:11-12).
 They will be judged appropriately by God's records, kept in His books.
-Whoever found that his name was not written in the Book of Life will be thrown into the Lake of Fire, also termed, the "Second Death" (Rev. 20:13-15).
+Whoever's name was not found written in the Book of Life will be thrown into the Lake of Fire, also termed, the "Second Death" (Rev. 20:13-15).

 That will be the final resurrection, and the final judgment.